 Wine is a mainstay in households all over the world, but when it comes to wine storage, one size does not fit all.
-For some, a few whites and reds on a storage rack in the kitchen will do the trick; for others, a whole room is in order.
+For some, a few whites and reds on a wood rack in the kitchen will do the trick; for others, a whole room is in order.

 When deciding how to best store your collection, space isn’t the only factor to consider.
 You also need to take into account the storage conditions and the purpose your collection serves.